Two pairs and a free, quality eye exam for just $79.95

 You’re taking certain medications.
 Antibiotics, psoriasis medications, birth control and estrogen pills, and acne meds, to name a few, are known as photosensitizing drugs.
 They contain ingredients that make your eyes more sensitive to UV light.

 You have light-colored eyes.
-Studies show that the combination of light irises and unprotected UV exposure may increase the risk of certain eye cancers, according to the AAO.
+Studies show that the combination of light irises and unprotected UV exposure may increase the risk of developing certain eye cancers, according to the AAO.

 Ready to pick out a pair of new sunglasses?
 Be sure to look for lenses that boast 100% UVA and UVB protection.
 The AAO says that fewer than half of people buying sunglasses bother to check whether the lenses will protect their eyes from UV light.